StamusNetworks/stamus_for_splunk/README.md

 iseval=0
 ```

-Stamus Security Platoform users need to setup the connectivity with their Stamus Central Server (SCS).
+Stamus Security Platform users need to setup the connectivity with their Stamus Central Server (SCS).

 To do so, you need to create a file `local/ssp.conf` under the application directory (`/opt/splunk/etc/apps/stamus_for_splunk` usually)
 and setup the following: